seanap/auto-m4b/README.md

 * Install via docker-compose
 * Save new audiobooks to a /recentlyadded folder.
 * All multifile m4b/mp3/m4a/ogg books will be converted to a chapterized m4b and saved to an /untagged folder
+* This script will watch `/temp/recentlyadded` and automatically move mp3 books to `/temp/merge`, then automatically put all m4b's in the output folder `/temp/untagged`.
+It also makes a backup incase something goes wrong.

 Use the [beets.io audible plugin](https://github.com/seanap/beets-audible) to finish the tagging and sorting.